kiwi0fruit/ultimate-question/articles/dxb.md

 Introduction to Buddha-Darwinism
 =====================================================

-Meaning of the Buddha-Darwinism “dxb” symbol that encodes key ideas of the Buddha-Darwinism:
+Meaning of the Buddha-Darwinism “dxb” symbol that encodes key ideas of the Buddha-Darwinism (aka Buddarwinism):

 <img src="./dxb.png" alt="dxb" height="40px">